ValenteBy/ValenteBy/README.md

 ###

-<p align="left">✨ Creating bugs since 2022...<br><br>📚 I'm currently learning Cybersecurity, competitive programming, UX/UI design, web development, Unreal, embedded systems, psychology, and basketball.<br> <br>🎯 Goals: To become someone more proactive, to be a better leader, to always keep learning something new and challenging myself, and to also become an amazing programmer.<br><br>🎲 Fun fact: A humanities guy in the field of exact sciences, and when retired, to own a farm.</p>
+<p align="left">✨ Creating bugs since 2022...<br><br>📚 I'm currently learning Cybersecurity, competitive programming, UX/UI design, web development, Unreal, embedded systems, psychology, and basketball.<br> <br>🎯 Goals: To become someone more proactive, to be a better leader, to always keep learning something new and challenging myself, and to also become an amazing programmer.<br><br>🎲 Fun fact: I am humanities guy in the field of exact sciences.</p>

 ###